nazir-hussain/Text-Utils-React/README.md

 # TextUtils
-A tool for analyzing text data in React
+A tool for analyzing text data in React.
 It is a simple React project or website in which we can Analyze text.

 <h1>What Can We do from textutils ?</h1>